 |Flower Color||Orange, yellow, cream, pink|

 Fire Lily Care

 Like many South African plants, the fire lily is a tough and resilient specimen.
-Too much sun or water will cause the plant's demise; don't kill them with kindness.
-If you've purchased a fire lily and it won't bloom, it usually due to a lack of winter dormancy or immature plants.
+Too much sun or water, though, will cause the plant's demise.
+If you've purchased a fire lily and it won't bloom, it is usually due to a lack of winter dormancy or immaturity.
 Fire lilies will grow for years in the same pot with little intervention.